Top 10 Best Personal Finance YouTubers in 2023

 As subscriber numbers have climbed, so too has the number of places where you can follow Guy on his journey through the cryptoverse.
 He’s now active across other platforms besides YouTube and is showing no signs of slowing down.

 “What’s up Graham, it’s guys here.”
-Another fresh-faced American success story is at number three, but he’s got the highest subscriber count of all, with over three million to his name.
-Those are impressive numbers and Stephan deserves them: he’s made himself a lot of money, he turns out the videos like clockwork and he’s an entertaining guy to spend time with.
+Another fresh-faced American success story is at number three, but he’s got the highest subscriber count of all, with over four million to his name.
+Those are impressive numbers and Stephan deserves them: he’s made himself a lot of money through hard work and dedication in real estate, he turns out the videos like clockwork and he’s an entertaining host for his videos.

 Stephan is a native of Los Angeles and got started on the road to riches when he went into real estate aged 18.
 Having not made it into college, he dedicated himself to selling houses and found he had a knack for it.
 From there he progressed to YouTube in 2016, where he started by making videos about making money from real estate.

-Fast forward to now and his impressive output has expanded to cover all manner of other topics, including stocks, the markets, crypto, Teslas (his ride of choice), the stimulus and his responses to the output of other well-known YouTubers.
-He’s been so successful in this that he’s launched two additional channels, The Graham Stephan Show and The Iced Coffee Hour, both of which have some pretty decent subscriber numbers themselves.
+Fast forward to now and his impressive output has expanded to cover all manner of other topics, including stocks, the markets, crypto, Teslas (his ride of choice), his response on how he is approaching certain economic factors, as well as his collaborations with other YouTubers like Andrei Jikh and Meet Kevin.
+He’s been so successful that he’s launched two additional channels, The Graham Stephan Show and The Iced Coffee Hour, both of which have some pretty decent subscriber numbers themselves.

 He keeps his subscribers updated on the make-up of his portfolio, as well as giving them a glimpse into his lifestyle.
 His girlfriend, Savannah Smiles, herself an up-and-coming YouTuber, also makes a few welcome appearances too.

 4. Meet Kevin